kaspersj/PFF_RunningBacks/README.md

 •	Data Cleaning and Filtering: We removed duplicate values and refined the data to ensure each player's information reflected their best performance year (based on their highest 'grades_run' value), dropping other seasons.

 ## Unpacking the Insights: K-Means Clustering
 In today's AI-driven world, descriptive understandings of insights are crucial to make sense of the "noise."
-Our analysis employed several techniques to extract meaningful patterns:  \n
+Our analysis employed several techniques to extract meaningful patterns:

 •	K-Means Clustering: The scatter plots in the accompanying PDF visualize the results of K-means clustering on running back performance metrics.
 Each point represents a player-season, colored by its assigned cluster.
 You'll notice most charts show 3 clusters.
 This number was determined using the Elbow Method line charts, which illustrate "inertia" (within-cluster sum of squares) for different cluster counts.
 We looked for the "elbow" point where adding more clusters didn't significantly reduce inertia.

 ## Continuous Learning and Future Endeavors